LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Feel comfortable describing Wikidata to colleagues.
-- Learn about Wikimedia projects (e.g. Wikipedia, WikiCommons) and Wikidata is related to them.
+- Learn about Wikimedia projects (e.g. Wikipedia, WikiCommons) and how Wikidata is related to them.
-- Know why linked open data is important in my work as a cataloging or teaching librarian.
+- Know why linked open data is important to librarians.
-- Know able identify components of a Wikidata item page, how Wikidata is organized and how to navigate in it.
+- Be able to identify components of a Wikidata item page, how Wikidata is organized and how to navigate a Wikidata item.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

+- What is Wikidata?
+- How does the Wikidata interface look?
+- How is Wikidata linked to other Wiki projects?
 - What are Items and Statements?
-- How does the Wikidata interface look like?
-- How is Wikidata linked to other Wiki projects?

 ::::::::::::::::::::::::::::::::::::::::::::::::::